TheRoddyWMS/Roddy/docs/usersGuide/walkthrough.rst

 Please consider using only one analysis import per project XML file, if you set configuration variables.
 Configuration values for different workflows might have the same name, which could lead to misconfigured workflows.
-If you do not want to create a new file, you can still use subconfigurations for the different workflows.
+If you do not want to create a new file for every analysis, you can still use subconfigurations for the different workflows using the configuration attribute of the analysis tag:

 .. code-block:: XML